Precancerous Changes to the Cervix

 Many cervical abnormalities involve the squamous cells of the cervix and are referred to as cervical intraepithelial neoplasia (CIN).
 Depending on the extent of the changes, CIN is classified on a scale of 1 to 3.
 CIN 1 is considered “low-grade;” the condition requires follow-up but may not require treatment.
 CIN 2 and CIN 3, in contrast, are considered “high-grade” changes that typically require treatment.
 The goal of treatment is to prevent the development of invasive cervical cancer.

-The following is a general overview of the diagnosis and treatment of precancerous changes to the cervix.
-Recent advances in treatment have resulted in new treatment options that reduce symptoms and improve survival.
+The following is an overview of the diagnosis and treatment of precancerous changes to the cervix.
 Each person with precancerous changes to the cervix is different, and the specific characteristics of your condition will determine how it is managed.
 The information on this Web site is intended to help educate you about treatment options and to facilitate a shared decision-making process with your treating physician.

 Conservative Surgery for Precancerous Cervical Disease

 Surgical procedures that preserve the uterus and may permit future childbearing include cryosurgery (freezing), laser surgery, loop electrosurgical excision procedure (LEEP) or cold-knife conization.
 Cryosurgery, laser surgery, and LEEP can be performed in the doctor’s office or short procedure facility, often with local anesthesia.
 A cold-knife conization is a more extensive operation that involves removal of part of the cervix under general anesthesia.
 Not all patients can be adequately treated with cryosurgery, laser surgery or LEEP.
 This decision depends on the extent and appearance of the disease upon examination.